forestryio/forestry.io/hugo/content/blog/creating-a-multilingual-blog-with-jekyll.md

 Jekyll doesn’t have support for multi-language sites baked in, but there are many solutions out there that can make it happen.
 For this post, I wanted to find a solution that was simple to understand and didn’t require any plugins.
 My favorite solution came from [this blog post](http://chocanto.me/2016/04/16/jekyll-multilingual.html) by Anthony Granger.
 His strategy involves having a separate path for each language’s content, and using a couple front matter values to tie things together.

-The [example site](https://github.com/dwalkr/jekyll-multilingual) I created for this post uses the popular Hyde theme, and demonstrates a site with a couple of posts and pages in both English and Spanish.
+The example site I created for this post uses the popular Hyde theme, and demonstrates a site with a couple of posts and pages in both English and Spanish.
 In order to make the Hyde theme fit my multilingual strategy, I only had to make a few modifications.
+Check out the demo [here](https://condescending-bose-e6c590.netlify.com/en/) and view the source code on [Github](https://github.com/dwalkr/jekyll-multilingual)

 {{% tip %}}
 I used Google Translate for the Spanish content. <em title="Don’t hate me.">No me odies.</em>